Death by Manipulation

 Death by Manipulation is a compilation album of EPs by British band Napalm Death.
 It was released on 19 August 1991.

+Critical reception

+AllMusic wrote: "Overall, Death by Manipulation not only captures this infamous band undergoing a controversial transition, but also serves as an excellent compilation for listeners curious about the band's different musical phases."

 Track listing

 Tracks 1–4 are from the Mass Appeal Madness EP.
 Tracks 5–7 are from the "Suffer the Children" single.
 Tracks 8–13 are from the Mentally Murdered EP.
 Tracks 14–19 are from the Napalm Death/S.O.B. split 7-inch EP.
 Tracks 20–22 are from Live Corruption, recorded at the Salisbury Arts Centre on 30 June 1990.
 The Live Corruption tracks are only available on the United States edition.